Professor Amaya Bustinduy

 Amaya trained in paediatrics and infectious diseases in the US and started working on helminthic infections, mainly schistosomiasis, and their impact on child health in Coastal Kenya in 2009.
-She is foremost a field clinical epidemiologist and has investigated a broad range of disease manifestations in children related to neglected tropical parasitic diseases (NTD) such as malnutrition and anaemia.
-Other work has included profiling pro-inflammatory cytokines in schistosomiasis and drug (praziquantel) efficacy PK/PD studies in young children in Uganda.
+She is foremost a field clinical epidemiologist and has investigated a broad range of disease manifestations in children and adolescents. related to neglected tropical parasitic diseases (NTD) such as malnutrition and anaemia.
+Other early work included profiling pro-inflammatory cytokines in schistosomiasis and drug (praziquantel) efficacy PK/PD studies in very young children in Uganda.
 (PIP trial: https://www.lshtm.ac.uk/research/centres-projects-groups/pip-trial)

 She currently supervises PhD and MSc students at LSHTM, and co-supervises students at LSTM from the MSc in Global Health and Tropical Paediatrics.

 - Female genital schistosomiasis-new diagnostics at a community level and integration into sexual and reproductive health screening

 - Clinical trials involving Pk/PD of antiparasitic drugs in children